Billboard Hot 100: History

 Billboards primary chart among these was the Best Sellers in Stores chart, and the magazine refers to that when discussing a song's performance before the creation of the Hot 100.
 In its issue of November 12, 1955, Billboard published The Top 100 for the first time (for the survey weeks ending October 26 and November 2).
 The Top 100 combined all aspects of a single's performance (sales, airplay and jukebox activity), based on a point system that typically gave sales (purchases) more weight than radio airplay.
 The first No. 1 in that chart was "Love Is a Many-Splendored Thing" by The Four Aces.
 The Best Sellers in Stores, Most Played by Jockeys and Most Played in Jukeboxes charts continued to be published concurrently with the new Top 100 chart.

-On June 17, 1957, Billboard discontinued the Most Played in Jukeboxes chart, as the popularity of jukeboxes waned and radio stations incorporated more and more rock-oriented music into their playlists.
+On June 17, 1957, Billboard discontinued the Most Played in Jukeboxes chart as the popularity of jukeboxes waned, and radio stations increasingly incorporated rock-oriented music into their playlists.
 The week of July 28, 1958, had the final Most Played by Jockeys and Top 100 charts, both of which had Perez Prado's instrumental version of "Patricia" ascending to the top.

 On August 4, 1958, Billboard premiered one main all-genre singles chart: the Hot 100, with "Poor Little Fool" by Ricky Nelson its first No. 1.
 The Hot 100 quickly became the industry standard and Billboard discontinued the Best Sellers In Stores chart on October 13, 1958.

-The Hot 100 was created by journalists Tom Noonan, Paul Ackerman, and Seymour Stein; Stein did not recall who chose the name.
+Journalists Tom Noonan, Paul Ackerman, and Seymour Stein created the Hot 100; Stein did not recall who chose the name.

 The Billboard Hot 100 is still the standard by which a song's popularity is measured in the United States.
-The Hot 100 is ranked by radio airplay audience impressions as measured by Nielsen BDS, sales data compiled by Nielsen Soundscan (both at retail and digitally) and streaming activity provided by online music sources.
+The Hot 100 is ranked by radio airplay audience impressions, as measured by Nielsen BDS, sales data compiled by Nielsen Soundscan (both at retail and digitally), and streaming activity from online music sources.

-There are several component charts that contribute to the overall calculation of the Hot 100.
+Several component charts contribute to the overall Hot 100 calculation.
 They are: